gxjansen/website-to-pdf/README.md

 - The crawler respects `robots.txt` files and implements a polite delay between requests.
 - It's designed to minimize impact on the target website's resources.
 - Users should ensure they have permission to crawl and reproduce content from the target website.

+## System Requirements
+To run the Web Crawler PDF Generator effectively, your system should meet the following minimum requirements:

+### Hardware Requirements:
+* **Processor**: Multi-core processor (2+ cores recommended)
+* **RAM**: Minimum 4GB, 8GB or more recommended
+* **Storage**: At least 1GB of free disk space (more may be required depending on the size and number of PDFs generated)
+* **Internet Connection**: Stable broadband internet connection

+### Software Requirements:

+* Operating System:
+  * Windows 10 or later
+  * macOS 10.14 (Mojave) or later
+  * Linux (Ubuntu 18.04+, Fedora 30+, or equivalent)
+* Python: Version 3.7 or later
+* pip: Latest version

+### Python Dependencies:
+The script requires the following Python libraries (these will be installed automatically when you run `pip install -r requirements.txt`):

+* PyPDF2
+* Pillow
+* requests
+* beautifulsoup4
+* pyppeteer

+### Additional Notes:
+* **Browser**: The script uses pyppeteer, which requires a browser to be installed.
+It typically uses Chromium, which it can download automatically if not present.
+* **Disk Space**: The amount of free disk space needed may vary significantly based on the number and size of PDFs being generated.
+Ensure you have ample free space, especially when crawling large websites.
+* **Memory Usage**: The script's memory usage can spike when processing large PDFs or crawling extensive websites.
+If you're working with very large sites, more RAM will be beneficial.
+* **Processing Time**: The time taken to crawl websites and generate PDFs can vary greatly depending on the size of the website, your internet connection speed, and your computer's processing power.

+### Recommended Setup:
+For optimal performance, especially when crawling larger websites or generating many PDFs, I'd recommend:

+* A quad-core processor or better
+* 16GB of RAM or more
+* An SSD with at least 5GB of free space
+* A high-speed internet connection

+Please note that while the script may run on lower-spec systems, performance and processing times may be affected, particularly for larger jobs.

 ## Troubleshooting